FreesideHull/FreesideBot/README.md

 ### Docker Install
 You will need a file to set environment variables in.
 Create one called `./env`, this will be ignored by Git.
-Change port 8000 to
 ```sh
 git clone https://github.com/FreesideHull/FreesideBot
 cd ./FreesideBot